Skip to content

 • Regulatory and guidance references for encryption:

-34 CFR § 99.33(a): Any recipient of education records must protect against unauthorized redisclosure; encryption supports secure sharing with service providers or partners.
+34 CFR § 99.33(a): Recipients of education records may not redisclose PII without authorization; encryption supports secure sharing with service providers and partners.

 U.S. Department of Education (ED) guidance: Recommends strong encryption for data at rest and in transit as a best practice for safeguarding electronic education records.